CIS-Spring-2023/project-cis_4339_project_-4/frontend/README.md

 2. Viewer user:
 - Username: viewer
 - Password: viewer
-- Restriction: Can only see and access to the Dashboard, Find Client, Find Event views
+- Restriction: Can only see and access to the Dashboard, Find Client, Find Event and Find Service views.
 3. Guest user without logging in can only access Dashboard and Login page
 * User after logging in will see the 'Welcome, user' and Logout option in the Navigation Panel